-I wish I could say we had an epic drive from Phoenix to Chicago, but it was a quick, tiring drive.
+I wish I could say we had an epic drive from Phoenix to Chicago, but it was a quick, tiring road trip.
 In the week before we left, we packed up our entire place, cleaned it up, and made last-minute fixes while attending goodbye dinners and celebrating my sister’s baby shower.
 Oh, and we worked.
 I didn’t want to miss the shower, so we only gave ourselves two days for the drive instead of the three we originally wanted to take.
 It was worth the less-exciting drive though for the memory with my family.

 Two days before we left, our shipping containers were picked up from our Phoenix home.
 We loaded the top of our Jeep with more belongings.